Summary

 }

-Resources are application-controlled, not model-controlled.
-The host application decides when to fetch and present resources to the model.
-For example, when you open a project in Claude Code, the application might automatically fetch the project’s README and configuration files as resources, giving the model context before you even ask a question.
-Resources can also be dynamic — a server can support subscriptions so the client is notified when a resource changes.
+Resources are application-controlled rather than model-controlled.
+The host application determines when to fetch and present resources to the model.
+When a user opens a project in Claude Code, for example, the application may automatically fetch the project’s README and configuration files as resources, supplying the model with context before any question is asked.
+Resources can also be dynamic, since a server may support subscriptions that notify the client when a resource changes.

 Prompts (User-Controlled)

-Prompts are pre-built prompt templates that servers can expose.
-They give users (or applications) quick access to common workflows without having to type out the full instructions every time.
-A code review MCP server might expose a /review-code prompt that includes a detailed template for analyzing code quality, security, and performance.
-A documentation server might expose a /summarize prompt optimized for generating concise summaries.
+Prompts are pre-built prompt templates that servers may expose.
+They provide users, or applications, with rapid access to common workflows without requiring the full instructions to be typed each time.
+A code review MCP server might expose a /review-code prompt containing a detailed template for analysing code quality, security and performance.
+A documentation server might expose a /summarize prompt optimised for generating concise summaries.

 {